mapattacker/datascience/evaluation.rst

                 print('epoch: {}, rmse: {}, param: {}'.format(i+1,score,parameters))

             # BTB tunes parameters based the logic on higher score = good
-            # but RMSE is lower the better, hence need to inverse this value by a large number
+            # but RMSE is lower the better, hence need to change scores to negative to inverse it
-            score = 100000000-score
+            score = -score

             # get new parameters
             tuner.add(parameters, score)